 Beaver Themer conditional logic

-Beaver Themer Version 1.2 has a new conditional logic feature, which gives you the power to fine-tune Beaver Builder layouts in ways that previously required code.
+Beaver Themer's conditional logic feature gives you the power to fine-tune Beaver Builder layouts in ways that previously required code.

 With Beaver Themer installed, you can set conditions that control the visibility of:

 - Themer layouts

 For example, you could display one Singular Themer layout when the post contains a featured image and a different Singular layout when the post doesn't have a featured image.

 - Rows, columns or modules in both regular and Themer layouts